-Any party wanting the Court to pay for a reporter's transcript shall apply in writing to the judicial officer who heard the matter in question or to the Administrative Presiding Judge of the Juvenile Dependency Court.
+Any party wanting the Court to pay for a reporter's transcript shall first apply in writing to the judicial officer who heard the matter in question or secondly to the Presiding Judge of the Juvenile Court.
 Alternatively, a party may orally request at a court hearing that the court order a transcript be prepared at court expense.
 A party may order a reporter's transcript prepared at that party's expense without seeking court authorization.
-(Effective July 1, 2012; Rule 6.3.11 (now 6.4.6) renumbered effective January 1, 2006; adopted as Rule 52.11 effective January 1, 1999)
+(Effective January 1, 2022; Rule 6.3.11 (now 6.4.6) renumbered effective January 1, 2006; adopted as Rule 52.11 effective January 1, 1999)